neoms21/se-server/README.md

 ## Server
 The server side follows an architecture of CQRS (using event sourcing), Mongo and node.js (using microservices).
+ To run server, run `npm start`

 ## Desktop
 Angular2 front end